CityofToronto/bdit_data-sources/volumes/miovision/README.md

 Please see [this diagram](#Vehicle-Movement-(Including-Bicycles)) for a visualization of turning movements for vehicles (including bicycles).

-Please see [this diagram](#Pedestrian-Movement) for a visualization of pedestrial movements.
+Please see [this diagram](#Pedestrian-Movement) for a visualization of pedestrian movements.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|